Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Intelligent Function Integration

 \subsection{ISAC System}

 The ISAC system consolidates hardware and radio resources, unifying communication and sensing within a single frequency band and architecture.
-While traditional MIMO-based ISAC systems enhance resource efficiency by integrating these functions, concurrent operation often leads to mutual signal interference.
+In ISAC systems based on FPAs, conventional self-interference mitigation and resource optimization are typically formulated as a tradeoff between communication and sensing: either maximizing sensing quality (e.g., radar sensing SINR) under communication-rate constraints, or maximizing communication performance (e.g., user receive SINR) subject to sensing requirements.

+When communication and sensing signals are designed separately, they are usually orthogonalized first and then jointly optimized through MIMO beamforming and multiple-access resource allocation.
 Considering the superiority of FA-assisted NTNs in spatial multiplexing gains, diversity gains, beamforming, and flexible deployment, they are promising to be a new paradigm for ISAC systems as shown in Fig. \ref{fig:fa-ISAC}.
-FA dynamically adjusts configurations (e.g., position and angle) to minimize vector correlations between communication and sensing beams from different directions.
-As a flexible coexistence approach, FAs utilize spatial resources to expand the array aperture, thereby achieving higher wireless sensing resolution and enabling simultaneous radar sensing and communication \cite{141}.
-Additionally, FA-assisted UAVs/HAPs, serving as base stations or terminals, adjust their positions to adapt to complex dynamic environments and communication/sensing tasks \cite{142}.
+FA dynamically adjusts configurations (e.g., position and angle) to minimize vector correlations between communication and sensing beams from different directions \cite{141, 141-n3}.
+As a flexible coexistence approach, FAs utilize spatial resources to expand the array aperture, thereby achieving higher wireless sensing resolution and enabling simultaneous radar sensing and communication.

+When a unified waveform is used for ISAC, performance is often limited by the weak coupling between the communication and sensing channel subspaces, which typically experience different propagation conditions (e.g., LoS for sensing but multipath for communication) \cite{141-n, 142-n}.
+This mismatch restricts the overall ISAC gains.
+In contrast, FA-assisted UAVs/HAPs adjust their positions to create more favorable channel conditions for both communication users and sensing targets, thereby increasing channel coupling and strengthening channel gains \cite{19-n, 142}.
 Particularly, FAs align spatial steering vectors of communication and sensing channels, allowing both functions to operate within a unified signal waveform.
 The simulations demonstrated that it is useful to reduce interference from sensing requirements.